nkdas91/nkdas91.github.io/_posts/2020-08-18-getting-started-with-phpunit.markdown

 }
 ```
 ### Running our tests
-Running your tests is as simple as calling the phpunit executable and pointing it at your tests.
+Running our tests is as simple as calling the phpunit executable and pointing it at our tests.
 Here’s an example:

 ```